Australia shares fall ahead of cenbank decision, federal budget

 Prime Minister Scott Morrison has repeatedly called this budget the most important since the World War II, as the government tries to lift the virus-ravaged economy out of a technical recession.

-Healthcare stocks also fell, with heavyweight CSL Ltd losing more than 1%.
+Healthcare stocks .AXHJ also fell, with heavyweight CSL Ltd CSL.AX losing more than 1%.

-On the other hand, gold stocks surged 3% as prices of the underlying commodity rose on U.S. stimulus hopes and against a weakening greenback.
+On the other hand, gold stocks .AXGD surged 3% as prices of the underlying commodity rose on U.S. stimulus hopes and against a weakening greenback.
+[GOL/]

 The number of issues in the ASX that advanced were 772, while 495 declined.